David-Pires/BootStrap-Examples/README.md

 Add this class to a img tag

 : #class="img-responsive"#   - Image with the exactly the width of our phone's screen;

+: #class="text-center"# - Centering elements on the page.

+Bootstrap has its own styles for button elements, which look much better than the plain HTML ones.

+: #class="btn"
+: #class="btn btn-default"
+: #class="btn btn-block"  This button would take up 100% of the available width.